 To obtain copies of reports you will need to speak with an employee in the Records Division.
 There are fees assessed for most types of reports.
 There may be restrictions on obtaining certain reports, such as reports containing juvenile information and active investigations.
 For additional information on hours of operation and a fee schedule, please visit our Records Division page.

 To obtain an accident report, please visit our CRASHDOCS page to learn how you can purchase and print your report online, without having to visit the Records Division.

 Why do I have to call 911 to speak with the police, even if it is not an emergency?
 Can I just call the police department instead?

-The police department discontinued the use of its own dispatching center in 2005 and transitioned to the Allegheny County Emergency Services 911 Center for all police dispatching services.
-The center, which is located in the Point Breeze section of the City of Pittsburgh, provides dispatching services for a majority of police departments in Allegheny County.
+The police department discontinued the use of its dispatching center in 2005 and transitioned to the Allegheny County Emergency Services 911 Center for all police dispatching services.
+The center is located in the Point Breeze section of the City of Pittsburgh and provides dispatching services for a majority of police departments in Allegheny County.

 The technology used by the center is state-of-the-art and has benefited the police department in many ways, such as their ability to geographically map cellular phone locations in emergencies, as well as the use of advanced Computer Aided Dispatching software linked to police vehicles.

-To ensure that you receive a timely response, especially during an emergency, it’s preferred that you dial 911 when requesting police assistance.
-As of now there is not a “non-emergency” number available to the public that will connect you to the center.
+You should dial 911 when requesting police assistance, ensuring that you receive a timely response, especially during an emergency.
+As of now, there is not a “non-emergency” number available to the public that will connect you to the center.

 Dialing 911 is the first step to receiving the help you may be requesting.
 The 911 operator will ask you a series of questions to ascertain the most appropriate response to your problem.
 We strongly urge you to co-operate with the call-taker and give them detailed answers, if possible.
 Please be patient.
 There is likely a very good reason for the questions being asked, and in most cases it’s done to benefit you.